-I wear multiple hats.
-I am a school psychologist, husband, father of 6, and - pertinent to this website - an author who has multiple invisible chronic illnesses.
+I am a school psychologist, husband, father, and - pertinent to this website - an author who has multiple invisible chronic illnesses.

-But don't let what I just shared fool you: I enjoy a fulfilling life and experience ongoing joy, peace, and happiness.
+But it doesn’t have to be this way - for you or for me.
+While I am not cured of my illness, I enjoy a fulfilling life and experience ongoing joy, peace, and happiness.
 Because of outstanding medical care, extensive self-educating and self-care, a supportive family, and a strong faith, I effectively manage my chronic illnesses.
 But I didn't want to be the only one to benefit.
-It was my goal, in turn, to give back to others by doing what I could do: authoring books on these conditions.
+It was my goal, in turn, to give back to others by doing what I love to do: writing a newsletter and authoring books on these conditions.

 - ¿Cirugía nasal? ¡No caiga en las garras del síndrome de la nariz vacía!
 (2015) (Spanish Translation)

 I am passionate about advocating for those with invisible chronic illnesses, including empty nose syndrome, through the written word.
 For two years - in 2016 & 2017 - I authored a monthly newsletter for the International Empty Nose Syndrome Association (ENSIA).

 Now, I hope to provide readers with updates on invisible chronic illness through a newsletter as well.
 This newsletter will include: